mookums/tardy/README.md

 ```

 ## tardy?
-tardy (def: delaying or delayed beyond the right or expected time; late.) is an asynchronous runtime written for Zig.
-Most of the code for this project originated in [zzz]("https://github.com/mookums/zzz"), a performance oriented networking framework.
+tardy *(def: delaying or delayed beyond the right or expected time; late.)* is an asynchronous runtime written for Zig.
+Most of the code for this project originated in [zzz](https://github.com/mookums/zzz), a performance oriented networking framework.

 tardy natively supports Linux, Mac and Windows.
 You can also port tardy to any target by providing an implementation for the Async I/O.

 > [!IMPORTANT]
-> tardy is currently **alpha** software and there is still a lot changing at a fairly quick pace and certain places where things are less polished.
+> tardy is currently **alpha** software.
+It's fast and it works but is still experimental!

 ## Performance
-tardy is pretty quick. you can reference the [zzz]("https://github.com/mookums/zzz") benchmarks as it uses tardy internally.
+tardy is pretty quick. you can reference the [zzz](https://github.com/mookums/zzz) benchmarks as it uses tardy internally.

 ## Features
 - Modular Asynchronous Implementation